Terms & conditions

 - The European Festivals Association (EFA) is the legal body of the FestivalFinder.eu platform and the issuing of the EFFE Label and Award as well as other elements of the programme “Europe for Festivals, Festivals for Europe” (EFFE).
 EFA has the right to delegate other legal bodies to operate individual elements of the platform.

-- The EFFE Label and Award is envisioned as biennial programme.
-The actual edition runs for 2019 and 2020.
+- The EFFE Label is envisioned as biennial programme.
+The actual edition runs for 2024 and 2025.

 On FestivalFinder.eu, a festival is identified by an email address and its name.